 Low Flow

-If Gas is injected at a Receipt Point at rates less than the then-current Minimum Design Flow Rate to the extent that, in First Gas’ reasonable opinion, the Accuracy of the metered quantities at that Receipt Point is unduly affected, First Gas shall notify the Interconnected Party accordingly.
-Unless the Interconnected Party can reasonably demonstrate to First Gas that those low Gas injection rates were extraordinary occurrences and are unlikely to occur again, or that the Metering is Accurate even at those low injection rates, First Gas may require the Interconnected Party at its cost to modify the Metering to improve the Accuracy of metered quantities at low flow rates, and:
+If Gas is injected at a Receipt Point at rates less than the then-current Minimum Design Flow Rate to the extent that, in First Gas’ reasonable opinion, the Accuracy of the metered quantities at that Receipt Point is adversely affected, First Gas shall notify the Interconnected Party accordingly.
+Unless the Interconnected Party can reasonably demonstrate to First Gas that those low Gas injection rates occurred during plant start-up and shut-down or were extraordinary occurrences and are unlikely to occur again, or that the Metering is Accurate even at those low Gas injection rates, First Gas may require the Interconnected Party at its cost to modify the Metering to improve the Accuracy of metered quantities at low flow rates, and:

 the Interconnected Party shall then implement appropriate modifications as soon as practicable; and

 during the time required to modify the Metering, First Gas’ shall be entitled to suspend the Interconnected Party’s right to inject Gas at that Receipt Point.

+Outage Notification

+The Interconnected Party shall as soon as reasonably practicable notify First Gas of any scheduled or unscheduled outages affecting such Interconnected Party in relation to its injection of Gas at the Receipt Point.
+Such notice shall include:

+whether it is, or is expected to be, a full or partial outage and the likely duration of that outage;

+for scheduled outages, when such outage is expected to commence;

+in a reasonable amount of detail, the reason for that outage; and

+the extent of the expected reduction in the injection of Gas.

+First Gas shall promptly publish on OATIS the information provided by the Interconnected Party under section 3.5(a) and (b).

 metering and energy quantity reports